 To combat the unfunded pension liability, the Escondido City Council approved a Section 115 Irrevocable Pension Trust, along with pension funding options and a policy on the use of one-time money.
 An initial deposit from the Reserve for PERS Rate Smoothing is required to fund the program.
-Escondido follows in the footsteps of 122 other public agencies including La Mesa, Coronado, National City and Solana Beach in implementing a Pension Stabilization Program.
-Public Agency Retirement Services (PARS) was awarded the agreement from the city.read more...
+Escondido follows in the footsteps of 128 other public agencies in implementing the PARS Pension Rate Stabilization Program.read more...

 Does the California State Teachers’ Retirement System (CalSTRS) Board have the authority to make rate adjustments after the last statutory increase is implemented in 2020-21?read more...